NetApp/host/README.md

 <a name="snapshot"></a>
 ### Snapshot

-The snapshop role attempts to create filesystem safe point-in-time snapshot images.
+The snapshot role attempts to create filesystem safe point-in-time snapshot images.
 See [netapp_eseries.host.snapshot documentation](roles/snapshot/README.md) for more details.

-<a name="selinux"></a>
-### SELinux

-The selinux role configures SELinux.
-See [netapp_eseries.host.selinux documentation](roles/selinux/README.md) for more details.

 <a name="support-roles"></a>
 ## Support Roles

 Support Role are intended to aid the feature roles but may be called directly in unique situations.

+<a name="protocol"></a>
+### Protocol

+The protocol role installs and configures any supported protocols required for host-storage communications based on E-Series mapped volumes.
+See [netapp_eseries.host.protocol documentation](roles/protocol/README.md) for more details.

 <a name="multipath"></a>
 ### Multipath

 The multipath role configures multipathing for SCSI and NVMe devices.
 See [netapp_eseries.host.multipath documentation](roles/multipath/README.md) for more details.

+<a name="selinux"></a>
+### SELinux

+The selinux role configures SELinux.
+See [netapp_eseries.host.selinux documentation](roles/selinux/README.md) for more details.

 <a name="ib-opensm"></a>
 ### IB OpenSM